How to bring in the clients when you have no clips, no credits, and no contacts.

 I started freelancing while still a college student in India.
 I was studying software engineering, which I hated, but I was fascinated by consumer technology, which I loved.
 I wrote to several technology and consumer publications asking if I could write for them, highlighting the fact that I was currently studying to be a computer engineer.
-Not only did I get assigned stories by several technology publications, I landed a column in a top US magazine and received a job offer from a local Indian one.
+Not only did I get assigned stories by several technology publications, I landed a column in a top US magazine and received a job offer from a national Indian one.

 11. Find exclusives